-Boston Ferns are known as the shade fern, but that doesn’t mean they don’t need any sunlight….they do!
+Shade ferns are Boston ferns, but that doesn’t mean they don’t need any sunlight….they do!
 A couple of hours in the morning sun and maybe a little in the afternoon will be plenty.
 Ferns stationed on a porch that gets some sunlight is usually sufficient.

 You usually find Boston ferns for sale in hanging baskets.
+The really big ones may be in 1-2 gallon containers.
 Their fronds tend to be softer looking, and tips drape downward.

 Kimberly Queen Ferns – Sun Ferns